lwindolf/lzone-cheat-sheets/cheat-sheet/Languages/YAML.md

      code: |-                             # versus key "code" having value 'url: "https://..."'
         url: "https://example.com"

+There is a good online previewer for the different heredoc modes: https://yaml-multiline.info/

 ### Multiple Documents

 A YAML file can have multiple documents, this is why every document needs to start with a "---" line